Morgan Silver Dollar Value Guide

 Should I clean my Morgan dollar?

-No. This is the first rule of coin collecting.
-Cleaning a Morgan Dollar β€” even with supposedly gentle methods β€” permanently destroys the original surface and dramatically reduces its value to any collector.
-A naturally toned, original-surface coin is always worth more than a bright, cleaned one of equivalent grade.
-If you are uncertain whether a coin has been cleaned, take it to a reputable coin dealer or submit it to PCGS or NGC for assessment before doing anything to it.
+No. Cleaning permanently destroys original surfaces and dramatically reduces collector value.
+A naturally toned coin is always worth more than a cleaned one of equivalent grade.
+If unsure about a coin’s condition, consult a dealer or submit to PCGS/NGC before doing anything to it.